Throwing Confetti at Weddings â€“ Top Tips for amazing confetti Photos

 The second half of this story involves your photographer.
 Having captured dozens of beautiful photos of throwing confetti at weddings I am always happy to help choose the perfect spot for confetti throwing.

 You’re looking for an area where your guests can gather with a pretty backdrop and plenty of natural light too.
 There need to be lots of space around you and no clutter from furniture or props.
 Just you, your favourite people and abundant natural light while the confetti rains down.

 How can we create the best confetti photos?

 One of the single most important things to do when planning the perfect confetti photo is to buy a lot of it.
+You should be aiming for a good handful per person and then add a bit more.
 This means your pictures will have enough to be seen and to make an impact.
 It also gives you the opportunity for a take two, if you want it.

 You can also help your confetti photos by briefing your guests first.
 Do they know that throwing confetti at weddings is best done by throwing the petals upwards, rather than at you?
 However tempting it is to throw confetti in the groom’s face…!
 Decorative confetti cones can help make this easier to manage if your spending power allows.
 If you want to go all out, confetti canons are awesome.

 When it’s time for you to do the ‘confetti run’ enjoy the moment.
 It’s a fun time for your guests, as they celebrate you saying ‘I do’, and it’s fun for you to greeted with cheers and showered with petals.
 Grab your loved one’s hands, smile your widest smile and enjoy the celebrations…and then be prepared to dig confetti out of the front of your dress, remove it from your hair and extracate it from pockets afterwards!

 How can we make our confetti photos unique?